allegro/blog/_posts/2022-02-03-visual-thinking.md

 Output from a visual planning is something that can be used further during a sprint.
 Depending on the tool it is possible to use it instead of an issue-tracking tool.
 Sticky notes can indicate actions, tasks, TODOs.
-They can be arranged in a tree and display scope of a pull-request.
+They can be arranged in a tree and display the scope of a pull request.
 They can be connected by a dotted line to indicate dependencies.
 And in the worst case, when you do not have any idea how to visualize something, you can always use a block of text and describe it using words.